 Bringing experience to the relationship and offering to equip you emotionally, a mentor also imparts words of encouragement.
 Encouragement fortifies you as a mom.
 An experienced mom-mentor knows whether encouragement is befitting or if an exhortation is the required tactic.

 As a newbie mom, I took my talent of multi-tasking to a crazed level.
-It took a lovely, older mom from church to tenderly point out (exhort) that while my endeavors served noble intentions, I risked missing out on those blissful moments of motherhood that often requires a mom to be still and wait as they unfold.
+It took a lovely, older mom from church to tenderly point out (exhort) that while my endeavors served noble intentions, I risked missing out on those blissful moments of motherhood that often require a mom to be still and wait as they unfold.
 She imparted the golden nugget of advice that I cling to today even after decades of mothering and decades more to go.

 A mentor balances teaching and modeling without enabling.
 She doesn’t do the work for you.

 Paul Tripp defines redemptive relationships as “God daily gives us opportunities to serve the troubled, angry, discouraged, defeated, confused, and blind.”
-A mentor can empathize with the demands that motherhood brings, and does so in a way that nurtures your walk with God.
-In times of trouble, she reminds you to focus on your vertical relationship with God; then she directs you to the horizontal relationships that are right in front of you.
+A mentor can empathize with the demands that motherhood brings and does so in a way that nurtures your walk with God.
+In times of trouble, she reminds you to focus on your vertical relationship with God; then, she directs you to the horizontal relationships that are right in front of you.

 Ask her to tell you her story of struggling as a young mom and how God helped her through the difficult season.
 A worthy mentor makes God the hero at the end of the story.

-I once thought I had the perfect mentor, and maybe she could have been, except she lacked the time to engage in our relationship.
-We just didn’t have the time to get to know one another.
+I once thought I had the perfect mentor, and maybe she could have been, except she lacked time to engage in our relationship.
+We didn’t have the time to get to know one another.
 Mentors need time to ask the right questions, the time to listen, the time to reflect on your circumstances, and the time to pray for you.